Sacarianos/pokedexcli/README.md

 ---

-## **Future Enhancements**

-- Add support for Pokémon types, abilities, and evolution chains.
-- Include a battle simulation feature.
-- Improve caching strategy to handle expiration.

----

 ## **Contributing**

-Contributions are welcome!
-Feel free to fork the repository, make improvements, and submit a pull request.
+This is a personal project to learn go, but feel free to clone the repository.

 ---